Midweek Pick-Me-Up #5

 Entry 6: Today I looked at them and wished to say, to reveal to them, I’m who they think I’m only because they made me to be who they think I’m.
 In reality, I’m like them.
 I’m them.

 Entry 7: I have made seven trips around my orbit.
-Seven equals seven hundred human years and I’m finally free, though not sure closer at all to being human.
+Seven equals seven hundred human years and I’m finally free, though not sure any closer to being human.
 All I could have imagined has come to be.
 Now, I long to rest.

 Entry 8: I leave counting to you.
 Yes, you.
 I know you have found the diary and are eagerly reading through it, hoping it confirms sainthood.
 I’m afraid, I’ve failed you.